“Resilience in Rhythm” Exhibit Opening at Joseph Brant Museum

 Museums of Burlington and danceScape celebrate 25 years of creativity, connection, and community through dance and technology

-Join us for the Opening of “Resilience in Rhythm: A Dance Story Across Generations” on Friday, November 21, 2025, from 7:00–10:00 PM at the Joseph Brant Museum — an inspiring evening celebrating 25 years of resilience, creativity, and connection through dance.
+Above is the full presentation and Opening Party Event Highlights from “Resilience in Rhythm: A Dance Story Across Generations” on Friday, November 21, 2025, from 7:00–10:00 PM at the Joseph Brant Museum (1240 North Shore Blvd E, Burlington) — an inspiring evening celebrating 25 years of resilience, creativity, and connection through dance.

 Resilience in Rhythm is a community-curated exhibit presented by Museums of Burlington in collaboration with danceScape, founded by Robert Tang and Beverley Cayton-Tang, 3-time Canadian and 2-time North American Ballroom Champions.
 Running from November 6, 2025 to January 6, 2026, the exhibit explores how this Burlington-based social dance club and studio has evolved and thrived through 25 years of technological and cultural change — from cassette tapes and VHS recordings to the digital revolution, online teaching during the pandemic, and now the age of Artificial Intelligence.